There are experiences that are fairly universal to visitors to Gatlinburg, Pigeon Forge and the Great Smoky Mountains.

 Currently, Max Patch opens an hour before sunrise and closes an hour after sundown to hikers and picnickers.
 No fires or fireworks are allowed.

 Wildlife viewing is possible at Max Patch.
 You will likely see elk and deer.
 You should treat bears with caution, as always, and again, there’s a least one feral donkey.
 Be careful, they bite.

 How long is the hike for Match Patch?

 The giant meadow atop a 4,600-foot summit comes with a 2.6-mile loop trail.

 The views are some of the best in the mountains, better than even Cades Cove, in my opinion.

 It’s the closest that many of us regular Joe’s will come to experiencing life on the Appalachian Trail.

-If you go in the non-summer months, remember fall arrives early and spring comes late in the higher elevations so even on a scorching day at lower elevations you may need to bring a jacket.
+If you go in the non-summer months, remember fall arrives early and spring comes late in the higher elevations.
+It can be 10 degrees cooler there.
+So even on a scorching day at lower elevations, you may need to bring a jacket.

 But, if you’re looking for an experience that doesn’t involve massive amounts of fellow tourists and truly offers a chance to disconnect, then Max Patch just might be the spot for you.

 Have you ever been to Max Patch?
 Let us know about your experience in the comments below.